The Definitive Guide

 Safety & Hygiene

-- •Look for busy stalls with high turnover—food is fresher
+- Choose stalls with high turnover — food is fresher

-- •Watch food being prepared; hot, freshly cooked is safest
+- Watch food being prepared; hot and fresh is safest

 Money & Etiquette

-- •Carry small bills (5-20 dirham notes) for easy payment
+- Carry 5–20 dirham notes for easy street payment

-- •A simple "shukran" (thank you) goes a long way
+- "Shukran" (شكراً) goes a long way with vendors